Mather invariants in groups of piecewise-linear homeomorphisms

+\remark{We have slightly abused the notation in the two cube diagrams of the previous proof: to simplify the exposition, we have not been careful in choosing the range sets for $g$ that still surject onto $C_0$ and $C_1$ (although it can be made precise).}

-\remark{The previous proof shows that two functions $y,z$ are conjugate if and only if the explicit conjugator $g=y^N g_0 z^{-N}$ is linear in the final linearity box and this happens if and only if the two Mather invariants differ by rotations of the domain and the the range circles.
-The Mather invariant thus gives the ``obstruction'' to finishing the stair algorithm at 1.}
+\remark{The previous proof shows that two functions $y,z$ are conjugate if and only if the Stair Algorithm builds a linear map in the final linearity box and this happens if and only if the two Mather invariants differ by rotations of the domain and the the range circles.
+The Mather invariant thus gives the ``obstruction'' to finishing the Stair Algorithm at 1.}

 \remark{We stress that the definition of Mather invariant and the construction of the stair algorithm do not really depend upon the set of breakpoints and slopes of the maps $y$ and $z$.
-With little work, the two constructions and their equivalence can be extended to generalized Thompson's groups and, more generally, to the subgroups $\PL_{S,G}(I)$ introduced in \cite{kama}.}
+With little work, the two constructions and their equivalence can be extended to Thompson-Stein groups (see also \cite{kama}).}